 Not your thinking process or the way you implement different tools, since the GMAT is not concerned with the way you got to the solution.
 The GMAT measures the ability to find the fastest solution to unfamiliar questions with different qualities: twists, solution tools, levels, lengths, etc.

 Just like the gunman in a video game, you never know where the next shot will come from, what the terrain will be like, or how your next enemy is going to look like.
-That’s why you need mental agility or flexible problem solving.
+That’s why you need mental agility or flexible problem-solving.
 You must be fast in choosing the right weapon and aim precisely at the right target.

 The problem is that just solving lots of questions (with practice tests or coaching) is not sufficient in terms of improving mental flexibility.
 Actually, the opposite is true.
-Solving thousands of questions without improving our mind flexibility will only cement the wrong thinking patterns in our minds.
+Solving thousands of questions without improving our cognitive flexibility will only cement the wrong thinking patterns in our minds.

 Think about it: when your high school teacher showed you a way to solve a certain question and then gave you hundreds of similar questions to solve, it helped fix certain patterns of thinking.
 But the GMAT is, in a sense, a test of your creativity.